Tuscany Travel Guide: Best Things to Do in Tuscany

 - Visit the small hill town of San Gimignano

-– Snap a photo with the Leaning Tower of Pisa
+- Take the classic photo at the Leaning Tower of Pisa

-– Take a dip in the thermal springs in Saturnia
+- Take a dip in the thermal waters of Terme di Saturnia

 - Relax at Bagni San Filippo